AtanasovAtanas/interactive-content/EN/12-Workshop/01-Workshop.md

 [slide]
 ## Implement get(int index) Method

-Next, implement the `get(int index)` method for returning the element at specified position in this list.
+Next, implement the `get(int index)` method for returning the element at the specified position in this list.

 Here is how the method should work step by step.